jancarloviray/notebook-reactjs/lessons/bootstrap.md

 # webpack loader for jsx files
 npm install --save-dev jsx-loader

-# script for nodejs to watch for code changes, and restart
-# your program when it crashes or when a file changes
+# script for nodejs to watch for code changes, and restart your program when it crashes or when a file changes
 npm install --save-dev supervisor

 # es6 to es5
+npm install --save-dev 6to5-core

+# webpack loader for 6to5
-npm install --save-dev 6to5-core npm install --save-dev 6to5-loader
+npm install --save-dev 6to5-loader

+# a nice module that allows hot loading with react
+npm install --save-dev react-hot-loader

+# a set of complementary tools to React, including the JSX transformer
-npm install --save-dev react-hot-loader npm install --save-dev react-tools
+npm install --save-dev react-tools
 ```